ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.3.7  Joining an In-Progress Contest

-Any **consequences** that you have in effect, or participants in the in-progress **contest** you are joining have, remain in effect.
+Any **consequences** that you have in effect, or participants in the in-progress **sequence** you are joining have, remain in effect.

-## 5.5 Extended vs Scored Contests vs Chained Contests
+## 5.5 Bidding Sequences vs Scored Sequences vs Chained Sequences

-We recommend that your GM chooses ONE form of **long contest** only, and stick to it, within a given campaign of *QuestWorlds*.
-If in doubt, use a **scored contest** by default.
-We also recommend that game designers choosing to use *QuestWorlds* as the basis of their own game, choose ONE form of **long contest** to include.
-This document is comprehensive to allow designers and GMs to choose.
+We recommend that your GM chooses ONE form of **sequence** only, and stick to it, within a given campaign of *QuestWorlds*.
+If in doubt, use a **scored sequence** by default.
+The **sequence** rules presentation here is modular: your GMs should choose the one that matches their genre.

-**Scored contests** have the advantage of speed and simplicity. **Extended contests** have the advantage of each **exchange** allowing both parties to take turns acting in a **round** and the bidding system adds drama.
-They may also give *momentum* to the victor of an **exchange** through a transfer that gives them an edge against other opponents. **Chained contests** offer the benefit of grittier exchanges where the **outcomes** of each **round** have impact, as opposed to being 'cosmetic' until the end of the **contest**.
+**Scored sequences** have the advantage of speed and simplicity. **Bidding sequences** have the drama of bidding APs for your action. **Chained sequences** offer the benefit of grittier exchanges where the **outcomes** of each **round** have impact.

-**Scored contests** require more interpretation by your GM, to determine who has the initiative and describe the nature of the next **round**. **Extended contests** drama comes at the cost of increased complexity, and favors higher abilities more. **Chained contests** create a death spiral which can be hard to break out of.
+You can think of this as a continuum.
+At one end are gritty genres where you want to use a **chained sequence** to reflect how punishing conflict is.
+At the other end are gonzo, larger-than-life genres where you want to use a **bidding sequence** to encourage crazy stunts and outrageous action.
+In the middle is the **scored sequence** which lets you focus in on tasks to add suspense and drama, without being too grim or too over-the-top.

 ## 5.7 Extremely Long Contests

 There’s no particular time scale associated with **contests**.
 But some **contests** may by their very nature be a drama that can’t be resolved at one point in the narrative.
 Examples include political campaigns, construction projects, or seductions.
-These can be resolved by **long contests** where each **round** is conducted at an appropriate moment, rather than sequentially.
-Your GM will need to keep track of the **resolution or advantage points** and the **resistance**, though this might change as the context changes (a civil war started by the players could impede their castle-building plans).
+These can be resolved by **sequences** where each **round** is conducted at an appropriate moment, rather than in close succession.
+Your GM will need to keep track of the *tally*.
+They need to keep the running total for **advantage points** or **resolution points**, and perhaps track running totals for **consequences** or **benefits** in a **chained sequence** if they only impact future **rounds** in the **sequence**.
+They will also have to track the **resistance**, though this might change as the context changes (a civil war started by the players could impede their castle-building plans).
 The challenges of each round will vary, and you may use a different **ability** or **augment** in the next exchange.

 # 6.0 Relationships